Golf at Palmetto Dunes: A seasoned enthusiast reflects on his recent trip

 When I made my first-ever golfing trip to the oceanside resort, I headed first to the Robert Trent Jones course.
 Built in 1967 by Robert Trent Jones Sr., this course is known for being the most accessible of the three resort courses.
 Taking that into account, I thought it would be the perfect choice to play first.

 The front nine at the Fazio offers golfers a more relaxed side in contrast with the tighter back nine.
-Fazio designed the course with an emphasis on carving his fairways through the abundance of trees that line the landing areas for tee shots.
-As a result, the course will be more challenging for golfers who failed to bring their accuracy with them to the first tee.
+Fazio’s design carves fairways through the abundance of trees that line the landing areas for tee shots.
+As a result, the course will be more challenging for golfers.

 If you are looking for a standout hole, the par-3 17th at the Fazio is terrific fun.
 Golfer smust clear a large stream that runs diagonally across the area with their tee shot — which could be particularly challenging for women golfers.
 Waiting to trap your ball around the green is a front-facing bunker and a thick group of trees to the left that will swallow any shot that enters.

-After playing all three courses at the Palmetto Dunes resort, I can say with total conviction that each course packs an extraordinary punch that will undoubtedly invigorate and delight any traveling golfer.
+After playing all three courses at the Palmetto Dunes resort, I can say that each course packs an extraordinary punch.
+They will undoubtedly invigorate and delight any traveling golfer.
 To learn more about our courses or to receive your golf quote, visit us at www.palmettodunes.com/golf/hilton-head-golf today.

 Jordan Fuller is a golf enthusiast with over 25 years of experience on the golf course.
 He’s fallen in love with the game and now teaches golf to amateur players in Omaha, Nebraska.
 He also loves to write and share his learnings about the game in articles on his website Golf Influence.